sh1nobuu/JS0Nime/README.md

   />
   <h3>JS0Nime</h3>
   <p>
-    A Python script that allows you to download all of an anime's episodes at once.
+    A Python script that allows you to generate all of an anime's episodes at once.
   </p>
 </div>

 ## About JS0Nime

-**JS0Nime** is a Python script that allows you to obtain download links for any anime you want.
+**JS0Nime** is a Python script that allows you to generate links for any anime you want.
-You may also use it to download anime movies.
 [gogoanime](https://gogoanime.pe/) provides the content for **JS0Nime**.
 If you get a **404** error, please use [gogoanime](https://gogoanime.pe/) to find for the correct anime name.
 You can select to acquire all of the episodes or a specific number of episodes via the script.